Skip to Main Content

 1834

 The Kentucky General Assembly establishes the Covington and Lexington Turnpike Road Company, leading to the chartering of Covington by the state.
-By this time the city has a nail factory, two cotton factories, a sawmill, five tobacco and cigar factories, two distilleries, and a brewery.
+By this time, the city has a nail factory, two cotton factories, a sawmill, five tobacco and cigar factories, two distilleries, and a brewery.
 The population is 1,500.

 1835

-The Farmers Record and Covington Literary Gazette, believed to be Covington’s first newspaper, begins publication.
+• The Farmers Record and Covington Literary Gazette, believed to be Covington’s first newspaper, begins publication.

-Sydney Sherman raises a company of Northern Kentucky volunteers to assist Texas in its struggle for independence from Mexico.
-The Newport Volunteers (sometimes called the Kentucky Rifles) participate in the Battle of San Jacinto on April 21, 1836.
+• Sydney Sherman raises a company of Northern Kentucky volunteers to assist Texas in its struggle for independence from Mexico.
+The Newport Volunteers (sometimes called the Kentucky Rifles) participated in the Battle of San Jacinto on April 21, 1836.
 The next day, Newport Volunteer color bearer James Austin Sylvester is largely responsible for the capture of Mexican general Santa Anna.

 1838